module CCCache:sig..end

 Since 0.6

-Typical use case: one wants to memoize a function f : '-> 'b.
+Typical use case: one wants to memoize a function f : 'a -> 'b.
 Code sample:

 let f x =